 Again, I feel the energy of the room.
 We finally covered enough ground for me to demand coherence.
 My creative teens need to consider many issues at hand.
 It’s getting complex, but I know they can handle it.

 Colin never bought tracing paper and his only one drawing of a floor plan is really crumbled.
 He tells me: “May be I am not meant to be an architect.”
 I reassure him: “There is no need to compare yourself to others.
 You are doing fine, don’t worry.
 It will come once you stop resisting and start drawing.
 You should look at it in section and elevation.”

 Ian’s drawings are very detailed; with every layer he discovers something new.
 That’s the way it is supposed to be.
 His section is imbedded with sensibility.
 He needs to test his new ideas in model form, though.

 Sophia, the one who has been manipulating the ground floor plane, is going upstairs as well — she is designing the second level and the roof.
 She knows how to think like an architect.
-She is considering the quality of space of her piano room, foyer, a place to sit in front of the fireplace with built-in furniture.
-She worries about privacy for the bathroom, but wants to stay true to her parti.
+Considering the quality of space of her piano room, foyer, a place to sit in front of the fireplace with built-in furniture, she worries about privacy for the bathroom.
+But wants to stay true to her parti.
 She invents a system of bamboo rods and plans plumbing fixtures to circumvent the problem.

 Ian is focusing on the view.
 He wants to open up by glazing enclosure, but creates barriers with furniture.
 He must have done this before, because he is quick to draw what’s familiar.
 However, it’s time to step back and think beyond the floor plan.
 He needs to study the entry sequence in section and elevation, while relating everything to the view.